Ellie Black: 2014

-In February, Black competed at Elite Canada and won the all-around bronze medal behind Victoria Moors and Aleeza Yu.
-In the event finals, she won the silver medal on the uneven bars and the gold medal on the balance beam.
-She then won the all-around and floor exercise gold medals at the International Gymnix and the uneven bars and balance beam bronze medals.
+Black won the all-around and floor exercise gold medals at the International Gymnix and the uneven bars and balance beam bronze medals.
 She then competed at the Pacific Rim Championships with Yu, Maegan Chant, Rose-Kaying Woo, Shallon Olsen, and Megan Roberts, and they won the team silver medal behind the United States.
-Individually, Black won the all-around bronze medal behind Americans Elizabeth Price and Kyla Ross.
-In the event finals, she won gold on the vault and placed fifth on uneven bars, sixth on balance beam, and fourth on floor exercise.
-She defended her Canadian all-around title and also became Canadian champion on the uneven bars.
+Individually, Black won the all-around bronze medal and the vault gold medal.
+She defended her Canadian all-around title and also became national champion on the uneven bars.

-At the Commonwealth Games, Black finished fourth with her team, and fourth in the all-around.
-In the event finals, Black won gold on the balance beam, silver on the vault, bronze on the floor exercise, and she finished fourth on the uneven bars.
+At the Commonwealth Games, Black finished fourth with her team and was upset for the bronze medal by Wales, and she fourth in the all-around due to a fall on the floor exercise.
+In the event finals, Black won gold on the balance beam, silver on the vault, and bronze on the floor exercise.
 She competed at the World Championships in Nanning, China.
 The Canadian team finished twelfth and failed to advance to the team final, but Black qualified for the all-around and balance beam finals.
 In the all-around final, she placed ninth, the highest ever placement in a World or Olympic all-around final by a Canadian, besting compatriot Victoria Moors' tenth-place finish from the year before.
 In the balance beam final, she placed seventh after a fall.
-After the World Championships, she competed at the Stuttgart World Cup and finished seventh in the all-around.
-She then won the silver medal in the all-around at the Glasgow World Cup behind Romanian Larisa Iordache.
+After the World Championships, she competed at the Stuttgart World Cup and finished seventh in the all-around and won the silver medal in the all-around at the Glasgow World Cup.